 In case you need to be extra private, use the Block all sites from using the camera and microphone option instead.

-Some internet connections have very limited upload bandwith, so it is not advisable to share it with other users who visit the same web site.
-If your upload bandwith is full or nearly full, it will also strongly affect download speed (web pages open very slowly).
+For both security and Internet speed concerns, it is not advisable to share your connection with other users who visit the same web site.
+If your upload bandwith is full or nearly full, it will also strongly affect download speed (web pages and content open very slowly).

 To prevent slowdowns, click Block all sites from using peer-assisted networking.